 2. “I’ll get into legal issues revealing information about my projects.”

 In 2014, the AIA started a data collection effort called the Design Data Exchange or DDx to record the progress firms made to reach the 2030 commitment.
-Some architects are concerned about reporting their projects on the DDx in fear of revealing sensitive information about the projects their working on, especially if the project isn’t performing where they think it should be or where other projects and firms are.
+Some architects are concerned about reporting their projects on the DDx for fear of revealing sensitive information about the projects they are working on, especially if the project isn’t performing where they think it should be or where other projects and firms are.

 Internally, you may use your project numbers and project names to help identify what your reporting, but when you report this information to AIA, it is all anonymized.
 There is no issue of comparison between firms or sharing proprietary information about your client’s projects.